8bagels/8bagels.github.io/explorerspack.md

 Please share your stories and feedback: <a href="https://twitter.com/intent/tweet?screen_name=8bagels&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">Tweet to @8bagels</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-**Coming Soon**: sample character sheets, additional references, usage video {: .alert .alert-success role="alert"}
+**Coming Soon**: sample character sheets, additional references, usage video.
+See a sample of some of those resources in a [recent blog post](/dice/2019/11/15/building-pregens-video.html)
+{: .alert .alert-success role="alert"}

 A break down of the decision making process can be found on [this reddit post][redditdecisions].